Dantusaikamal/Dantusaikamal/README.md

 <br />

 Hi, I'm [Sai kamal](https://www.linkedin.com/in/dantu-sai-kamal/), a Full Stack Developer 🚀 from Hyderabad, India.
-A CS graduate contributing to various open-sourced projects and working on quite a few personal projects.
+A Master's student at IIIT Hyderabad, currently contributing to various open-sourced projects and working on quite a few personal projects.
 Also part of multiple start-ups aiming high 🌟

 I'm interested in Web Development, Mobile App Development, Machine learning and Data Science.